 The definition of 'abstract class' doesn't say all of its methods should be useful by every child class, but the definitions of cohesion and encapsulation say this.
 You have no way to achieve high cohesion and proper encapsulation if your child classes inherit methods that dont belong to them at all

 The fact that some out of 350 child classes inherit a method that they do not actually use is irrelevant.
 There is no way to "uninherit" any unused methods, nor to inherit only that subset of the available methods that you actually need.
-An unused method does not cause a problem in the real world, so if there is no problem then why do you keep insisting hat there is?
+An unused method does not cause a problem in the real world as it exists only in the abstract class and is never overridden in the concrete class, so if there is no problem then why do you keep insisting that there is?

 In any engineering discipline there are laws that must be followed otherwise your project will fail.
 There are other things called "rules" or "guidelines" which have no effect on the success or failure of the project, but which are added to please the bureaucrats so that they can tick boxes on pieces of paper.
 For example, when building an aeroplane you must obey the laws of aerodynamics otherwise your plane will not get off the ground.
 The fact that a bureaucrat has a piece of paper on which all the boxes have been ticked will be irrelevant.
 For example, there may be rules which state how an aircraft should be built, what materials should be used, what shape it should be, et cetera, but these are far less important than the laws of aerodynamics.
 You may build a plane that ticks all the bureaucrat's boxes, but if it doesn't fly it is a failure.